guedes/pgxn-utils/README.md

-When you create a new extension with git support in addition to create skeleton, `pgxn-utils` will initialize a git repository and create the initial commit.
+When you create a new extension with git support in addition to creating the skeleton, `pgxn-utils` will initialize a git repository and create the initial commit.

-Once you have your extension in a git repository your `bundle` will use only the commited files to create the archive, but if your repository is dirty then `pgxn-utils` will hint you to commit or stash your changes, before bundle.
+Once you have your extension in a git repository your `bundle` will use only the committed files to create the archive, but if your repository is dirty then `pgxn-utils` will suggest that you to commit or stash your changes before bundling.

-You must be careful with new files not added to repository, because they will NOT be archived.
+You must be careful with new files not added to repository, because they will **not** be archived.

 ## Default templates

 `pgxn-utils` has three templates: `sql`, `c` and `fdw`.
-If you call `skeleton` without specifying a template the `sql` is the default.
+If you call `skeleton` without specifying a template, `sql` is the default.
 But if your extension will supply some C modules or you will create a FDW, you can create the extension calling `skeleton` with a `--template` option.